 Welcome to Chestnut Class

-This term in English, the children will continue to follow a talk for writing story approach to further develop their oracy, imagination and writing techniques.
+his term in English, the children will continue to follow a talk for writing approach to further develop their oracy, imagination and writing techniques.

-Finally, they will read and study Roald Dahl’s book ‘The Magic Finger’, which they will draw upon to write their own extended story.
+Finally, they will read and study the story ‘The Lighthouse Keeper’s Lunch’ which they will draw upon to write their own extended story.
 To enhance their story writing technique, the children will explore a range of adventurous vocabulary to make their writing more interesting for the reader.

 This term in Maths, the children will continue to identify, represent and estimate numbers and show these in a variety of ways.
 When adding and subtracting, they will continue to build on their previous learning of number facts to 20 and relate these to numbers to 100.